uber/cadence/docs/design/2290-cadence-ndc.md

 Cadence NDC aims to keep the workflow state as up-to-date as possible among all participating data centers.

-Due to the nature of Cadence NDC, i.e. workflow history events are replicated asynchronously, different run (same domain & workflow ID) can arrive at target data center at different time, sometimes out of order, as shown below:
+Due to the nature of Cadence NDC, i.e. workflow history events are replicated asynchronously, different run (same domain & workflow ID) can arrive at target data center at different times, sometimes out of order, as shown below:

 ```
 | ------------- |          | ------------- |          | ------------- |